RishiCSE128/MQTT/README.md

 six             1.16.0
 ```
 ### Subscriber script
-The Subscriber App is uses the `Paho` library, refer to the source code below.
+The Subscriber App uses the `Paho` library, refer to the source code below.
 ```python
 import paho.mqtt.client as mqtt import time